 Multiple liposuction techniques using various technologies exist.
 I prefer a more refined form of liposuction called liposculpture.
 Using an extremely small cannula (the device used to suction fat from the body), I can get excellent, sculpted results without significant scarring.
 Ultrasound-assisted liposuction (UAL) is another technique I employ.
 It uses ultrasound energy to gently break apart the fatty tissue before it’s extracted.
 Different types of fat require different treatments, an issue I explored in an earlier blog post.

-First, it’s important to understand that neither liposuction or any nonsurgical fat reduction procedure are designed to reduce weight significantly.
-The best candidates for liposuction are men and women who are already at or near their ideal weight and who want to rid themselves of stubborn pockets of fat.
+First, it’s important to understand that neither liposuction nor any nonsurgical fat reduction procedure is designed to reduce weight significantly.
+The best candidates for liposuction are men and women who are already at or near their ideal weight and want to rid themselves of stubborn pockets of fat.
 So, how do the procedures stack up against each other?

-- Treatment areas: Liposuction can address virtually any area of the body from the calves to the neck.
+Liposuction can address virtually any area of the body, from the calves to the neck.
 It’s a versatile and totally customizable procedure.
-EmSculpt, on the other hand, is currently only approved by the FDA to reduce fat in the abdomen and buttocks.
+EMSCULPT, on the other hand, is currently only approved by the FDA to reduce fat in the abdomen and buttocks.

-- Cost of liposuction: This is where the saying “you get what you pay for” applies.
+This is where the saying “you get what you pay for” applies.
 In considering costs, remember that liposuction is a 1-time procedure with long-lasting results for patients who lead healthy lifestyles.
-EmSculpt provides temporary results and requires numerous treatments.
+EMSCULPT provides temporary results and requires numerous treatments.
 Those sessions can begin to add up.
-In addition noninvasive procedures do not always give the desired result.
-I have performed liposuction on multiple patients who were disappointed in the results from noninvasive procedures.
+In addition, noninvasive procedures do not always give the desired result.
+I have performed liposuction on multiple patients who were disappointed in the results of noninvasive procedures.

 If you’re considering liposuction, contact us using the online form to request a consultation or call our office at (312) 788-2560 to schedule an appointment.